Shrewbitz/wright/README.md

 # Architecture and Technologies

 I have a list of 1.3 million English sentences in a .tsv file from taboeta.
-I will put these in a database and fetch a sentence on a page load.
-I then plan to send the sentence through google's translate api.
-The sentence string will be split and be rendered on the screen using javascript.
-There will also be a check to make sure each word is left of the word after it.
-When that check is complete a new sentence will be fetched from the database and new words will be rendered.
+I filtered down to 20,000 sentence.
+I put these in a database and fetch a sentence on a page load.
+I then send the sentence through google's translate api.
+The sentence string will is split and be rendered on the screen using javascript.
+Then it is checked to make sure each word is in the correct position.
+When that check is complete a new sentence will be fetched from the database and the new words will be rendered.

 # Highlighted Feature